appyens/i-love-django/complete_django.md

 1. Querysets:
     1. Making Queries
-        1. Creating objects¶
+        1. Creating objects
-        1. Saving changes to objects¶
+        1. Saving changes to objects
-            1. Saving ForeignKey and ManyToManyField fields¶
+            1. Saving ForeignKey and ManyToManyField fields
-        1. Retrieving objects¶
+        1. Retrieving objects
-            1. Retrieving all objects¶
+            1. Retrieving all objects
-            1. Retrieving specific objects with filters¶
+            1. Retrieving specific objects with filters
-            1. Chaining filters¶
+            1. Chaining filters
-            1. Filtered QuerySets are unique¶
+            1. Filtered QuerySets are unique
-            1. QuerySets are lazy¶
+            1. QuerySets are lazy
-            1. Retrieving a single object with get()¶
+            1. Retrieving a single object with get()
-            1. Other QuerySet methods¶
+            1. Other QuerySet methods
-            1. Limiting QuerySets¶
+            1. Limiting QuerySets
-            1. Field lookups¶
+            1. Field lookups
-            1. Lookups that span relationships¶
+            1. Lookups that span relationships
-                1. Spanning multi-valued relationships¶
+                1. Spanning multi-valued relationships
-            1. Filters can reference fields on the model¶
+            1. Filters can reference fields on the model
-            1. The pk lookup shortcut¶
+            1. The pk lookup shortcut
-            1. Escaping percent signs and underscores in LIKE statements¶
+            1. Escaping percent signs and underscores in LIKE statements
-            1. Caching and QuerySets¶
+            1. Caching and QuerySets
-                1. When QuerySets are not cached¶
+                1. When QuerySets are not cached
-            1. Complex lookups with Q objects¶
+            1. Complex lookups with Q objects
-        1. Comparing objects¶
+        1. Comparing objects
-        1. Deleting objects¶
+        1. Deleting objects
-        1. Copying model instances¶
+        1. Copying model instances
-        1. Updating multiple objects at once¶
+        1. Updating multiple objects at once
-        1. Related objects¶
+        1. Related objects
-            1. One-to-many relationships¶
+            1. One-to-many relationships
-                1. Forward¶
+                1. Forward
-                1. Following relationships “backward”¶
+                1. Following relationships “backward”
-                1. Using a custom reverse manager¶
+                1. Using a custom reverse manager
-                1. Additional methods to handle related objects¶
+                1. Additional methods to handle related objects
-            1. Many-to-many relationships¶
+            1. Many-to-many relationships
-            1. One-to-one relationships¶
+            1. One-to-one relationships
-        1. How are the backward relationships possible?¶
+        1. How are the backward relationships possible?
-        1. Queries over related objects¶
+        1. Queries over related objects
-        1. Falling back to raw SQL¶
+        1. Falling back to raw SQL

     1. Queryset Methods
-        1. When QuerySets are evaluated¶
+        1. When QuerySets are evaluated
             1. Iteration
             1. Slicing
             1. Pickling/Caching